ciberkleid/demorunner-scripts/README.md

 > Note: Depending on the commands in each demo script, additional dependencies may be required.
 > Most can probably be installed with a package manager such as Homebrew.

+### Caveats from the author:

+The scripts found in this repo incorporate some personal configurations that you may need to update.
+For example:
+- I have renamed `demorunner.sh` to `demorunner`
+- I use `1Password` to manage passwords and some scripts use the `op` CLI to obtain passwords needed
+- Some values are hardcoded, such as my GitHub org name

+You may need to update corresponding entries in the scripts to accommodate your own preferences.